 Caramel Layer Cake

 Standing proud, here is a fine 3-layer cake with a rich sea-salt caramel filling and icing plus a dark chocolate caramel layer.
 It’s decorated with melted chocolate feathered through the still-soft caramel.
 The cake is made from a firm (all-in-one) sponge that slices neatly, without making a lot of crumbs.
 The flavours deepen as the cake matures, so plan to make this a day ahead.
-Turn to page 69 for help with feathering.

 |A good pinch||of salt|